 |

-Example: When we examined the product
+Client Example: When we

-which is a product or service being offered at no charge for which charging
+a zero-priced product, which is a product or service being offered at no

-is feasible.
-Competitors of the
+charge for which charging is feasible.
+Competitors of the client all charged

-client began charging for the service, and this single repricing accounted
+for the service, and this single repricing accounted for 28 percent of client

-for 28 percent of client profit growth the following year, with virtually no
+profit growth the following year, with virtually no cost or effort.
+This was

-cost or effort.
-This was a frequently encountered case of unseen lost profit.
+a frequently encountered case of unseen lost profit.

 |